Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

 \subsection{Subdiffusive L\'evy Walks}

 In their original formulation based on CTRWs, LWs have been shown to capture ballistic, normal and superdiffusive behaviour, according to the scaling properties of their transition time density distribution \cite{ZDK15}.
-Other diffusional features, such as particularly subdiffusion, could only be achieved in a generalised version of LW dynamics, where a power-law kinematic relation between the displacement of the walker and the transition time was imposed.
-Namely, when we set (recall our discussion in Sec.~\ref{sec:fvp}) $\phi(\Delta,\tau)=\delta(|\Delta|-b\tau^{\nu})T(\tau)/2$ (with $\nu \neq \xi$).
-A subdiffusive scaling of the mean square displacement for this generalised model has been shown to exist for a certain range of the parameters $\xi$, $\nu$ in Ref.~\cite{Albers2018}.
+Other diffusional features, such as particularly subdiffusion, could only be achieved in a generalised version of LW dynamics, where a power-law kinematic relation between the displacement of the walker and the transition time was imposed \cite{AlRa18}.
 We remark that the occurrence of long-term subdiffusive scaling in stochastic processes possessing finite propagation velocity has also already been obtained for symmetric random walks on fractals \cite{Ben2000} or generalised PK processes in pre-fractal media \cite{GBC16b}.
-Motivated by these results, in this section we show that within our theoretical framework we can formulate an EPK process that can capture particularly subdiffusion solely as the result of microscopic correlations among its transition rates.
+Motivated by these results, in this section we show that we can formulate an EPK process that can capture short-term subdiffusion solely as the result of microscopic correlations among its transition rates.

-We consider a PK process where the transition rate of the Poissonian switching process $S$ is described by the stochastic process $\Lambda(t)$ attaining values in the bounded interval $\mathcal{D}_{\lambda}=[0,\lambda_{\rm max}]$.
-Specifically, we assume $\Lambda$ to generate a Markov chain dynamics, with transition rate $\mu(\lambda)$ and probability transition kernel $\mathcal{M}(\lambda,\lambda^\prime)$.
-The temporal evolution of the PDF of this process, $P(\lambda,t)$ (here the averaging is over all independent realisations of the Markov chain dynamics), is described by the following equation,
+We consider an EPK process where the transition rate of the Poissonian switching process $S$ is described by the stochastic process $\Lambda(t)$ attaining values in the bounded interval $\mathcal{D}_{\lambda}=[0,\lambda_{\rm max}]$.
+Specifically, we assume $\Lambda$ to generate a Markov chain dynamics, with transition rate $\mu(\lambda)$ and probability transition kernel $\mathcal{M}(\lambda,\lambda^\prime)$ (see Appendix~\ref{sec:pf}).
+The corresponding extended PK process can then be defined as